Skip to content

 BCom 3rd Year Verification of Liabilities Notes Study Material

 Verification of liabilities is equally important as the verification of assets.
-If liabilities not properly verified and valued, the Balance Sheet will not reveal a true and fair view of the state of affairs of a business concern.
+If liabilities are not properly verified and valued, the Balance Sheet will not reveal a true and fair view of the state of affairs of a business concern.
 Hence, it should be seen that the liabilities are true and duly authorized.
 It is necessary, therefore, for the auditor to examine that:

 (2) all these liabilities relate to the business itself;

-The auditor should verify all the liabilities that they are correct.
-He should obtain a certificate from some responsible officials of the business to the effect that all the liabilities for purchases or for expenses have been recorded in the books of accounts and all doubtful debts have either been provided for or have been shown by way of footnote in the Balance Sheet.
-In the case of the Westminster Road Construction & Engineering Co.
-Ltd. (1932), it was held that the auditor is liable for omission of liabilities from the Balance Sheet, if such could be detected by the application of reasonable care and skill.
-The acceptance of certificate without question in such a case is amounting to negligence.
+The auditor should verify all the liabilities that are correct.
+He should obtain a certificate from some responsible officials of the business to the effect that all the liabilities for purchases or for expenses have been recorded in the books of accounts and all doubtful debts have either been provided for or have been shown by way of a footnote in the Balance Sheet.

 Normally, the auditor should keep in mind the following important points while verifying the liabilities: